 Milestone Officer PFH By when Report annually to portfolio holder on arrangements within the Council for promoting affordable housing and on any obstacles.
-Denise Lewis Housing From Q2 2006 16 South Cambs and options to be pursued to maximise resources for affordable housing including 'without grant' and cross- subsidy schemes.
-Planning service: establish monitoring of affordable housing permissions.
-Gareth Jones 17 Development Control has indicated that it will be able to monitor the impact of officers actions on the housing planning permissions and that MT and Cabinet will have an effective means of monitoring this a no timetable has been identified as to when the first monitoring report will be produced.
-(4) 18 Develop standard S106 Agreements in order to provide greater certainty to developers and speed up the approval process, consistent with a sub-regional approach.
-C Tucker / GJ P & ED Q3 2006 Due to the absence of Colin there is likely to be a delay in progressing this milestone.
-19 With partner authorities in the sub-region, agree and implement new commissioning arrangements to meet housing research requirements.
+Denise Lewis Housing From Q2 2006 16 Report to Housing PFH in April 2006 and Cabinet in May 2006 on outcome of NAHP 2006-08 which inclu South Cambs and options to be pursued to maximise resources for affordable housing including 'without grant' and cross- subsidy schemes.
+Planning service: establish monitoring of affordable housing permissions.Gareth Jones 17 Development Control has indicated that it will be able to monitor the impact of officers actions on the number of affordable housing planning permissions and that MT and Cabinet will have an effective means of monitoring this area in 06/07.
+However no timetable has been identified as to when the first monitoring report will be produced.
+18 Develop standard S106 Agreements in order to provide greater certainty to developers and speed up the approval process, consistent with a sub-regional approach.
+C Tucker / GJ P & ED Q3 2006 Due to the absence of Colin there is likely to be a delay in progressing this milestone. (a) 19 With partner authorities in the sub-region, agree and implement new commissioning arrangements to meet housing research requirements.
 Denise Lewis Housing Q3 2006 19 A proposal by the County Council Research Group is currently under consideration by the sub-regional LAs and a decision on an agreed approach should be made by the end of Q3 2006.
 Agree a programme for the use of commuted sums for affordable housing development.
 Denise Lewis Housing Q3 2006 20 No monies as yet received so too early to agree a programme.
 A major sum is expected in respect of a scheme in Papworth but this will be triggered by the commencement of this development, which is not within the Council's control.
 There is no news as to when this development may start on site at this time and therefore it is not known whether the milestone can still be achieved.
 Once this and/or other significant sums have been received affordable housing schemes still without funding will be considered for inclusion in a proposed programme for Cabinet approval.
 21 Agree split between rented and intermediate tenures and selection of RSLs for affordable housing development for Northstowe.
 Denise Lewis Housing Q4 2006